nterrien/pkmn-odyssey-type-coverage/README.md

 Data from https://docs.google.com/spreadsheets/d/1Es1clPMUhEEqZRHW0tgAmvxqSzVXiXmD/edit

 ## Modify
 If you want to edit this tool for another game, the pokémon list is stored in data.js, and contains the pokemon name, types and abilities.
-The table type can be edited in table-types.js.
+The type chart can be edited in type-chart.js.
+Ability that changes damage of a type (like Levitate or Dry Skin) can be added or changed in abilities.js.